joom/metaprogrammable-editor/README.md

 # metaprogrammable-editor
-Documents (TeX, slides etc.) for the editor side metaprogramming of edit-time tactics in Idris.
+Documents (TeX, slides etc.) and code for the editor side metaprogramming in Coq.